newm4n/grool/README.md

 [![Travis CI](https://travis-ci.org/newm4n/grool.svg?branch=master)](http://google.com.au/)

 **Grool** is a Rule Engine library for Golang programming language.
-Inspired by the acclaimed JBOSS Drools, done in a simple manner.
+Inspired by the acclaimed JBOSS Drools, done in a much simple manner.

 Like **Drools**, **Grools** have its own *DSL* comparable as follows.